-SharePoint Server integration enables document management capabilities in Microsoft Dynamics CRM.
+SharePoint Server integration enables document management capabilities in Microsoft Dynamics 365.
 There are two aspects to SharePoint Server integration:

 Setting up SharePoint integration.
 A system administrator sets up a SharePoint Server environment.
-The Microsoft Dynamics CRM administrator (a user who has the SharePoint Site Collection Administrator role) selects the Microsoft Dynamics CRM entities for which to enable the document management feature, and specifies the target SharePoint Server.
-As part of specifying the target server, the Microsoft Dynamics CRM administrator specifies the SharePoint Server site collection or the SharePoint Server site URL by using the SharePointSite entity.
+The Microsoft Dynamics 365 administrator (a user who has the SharePoint Site Collection Administrator role) selects the Microsoft Dynamics 365 entities for which to enable the document management feature, and specifies the target SharePoint Server.
+As part of specifying the target server, the Microsoft Dynamics 365 administrator specifies the SharePoint Server site collection or the SharePoint Server site URL by using the SharePointSite entity.

 Creating and managing SharePoint document location records.
-Microsoft Dynamics CRM users can create and manage SharePoint Server document location records after SharePoint Server integration is enabled.
+Microsoft Dynamics 365 users can create and manage SharePoint Server document location records after SharePoint Server integration is enabled.
 You can create and manage SharePoint Server document location records by using the SharePointDocumentLocation entity.
-Microsoft Dynamics CRM also allows for the automatic creation of folders on the server that is running SharePoint Server for entity records under certain conditions.
-However, automatic creation of folders cannot be done through the Microsoft Dynamics CRM SDK.
+Microsoft Dynamics 365 also allows for the automatic creation of folders on the server that is running SharePoint Server for entity records under certain conditions.
+However, automatic creation of folders cannot be done through the Microsoft Dynamics 365 SDK.

 By using SharePoint Server document management capabilities, you can control the life cycle of documents in your organization: how they are created, reviewed, published, and disposed or archived.
 SharePoint Server uses a hierarchical storage model to store and manage documents.
 Some of the SharePoint Server storage concepts that you should know are as follows: Site Collection, Site, Document Library, and Document Folder.
 These storage objects provide the framework for the content management infrastructure that SharePoint Server provides.
 For more information about these storage concepts, see Storage levels: content storage benefits and considerations.

-Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2010 is a SharePoint Server solution package file (.wsp) that must be installed (uploaded and activated) on the SharePoint Server site collection on the target SharePoint Server 2010 server to enable the following:
+Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2010 and Microsoft SharePoint 2013 is a SharePoint Server solution package file (.wsp) that must be installed (uploaded and activated) on the site collection on the target Microsoft SharePoint 2010 or 2013 server to enable the following:

 View documents that are stored on the SharePoint Server 2010 server in a Microsoft Dynamics 365 List view (look and feel of Dynamics 365).

-You can download and install Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2010 from the Microsoft Download Center.
-To install this component, you must have SharePoint Server site collection administrator privileges on the target SharePoint Server 2010 server.
+You can download and install the Microsoft Dynamics CRM 2013 List Component for SharePoint Server 2010 and SharePoint Server 2013.
+To install this component, you must have SharePoint Server site collection administrator privileges on the target SharePoint server.

 Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2010: This version only works with SharePoint 2010.

-Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2013 works with Microsoft SharePoint Server 2013, Microsoft SharePoint Foundation 2013, and SharePoint Online.
-It does not work with SharePoint 2010.
+Microsoft Dynamics CRM List Component for Microsoft SharePoint Server 2013: This version only works with SharePoint 2013 and SharePoint Online.